PigeoncoinClassic/pigeoncoinclassic.github.io/help.md

     - title: Innovation
       content: |
-        We have created a new funding mechanism for a social network.
-We are designing our mining pool for mass adoption so that the fee can be used to fund all of the operating costs of the social network.
+        We are using cryptocurrencies to create a new funding mechanism for a social network.
+We are designing a Pigeoncoin mining pool for mass adoption so that the fee can be used to fund all of the operating costs of the social network.
 Mining with our pool is a no-brainer because the value will be directly affected by the amount of revenue that the pool generates.

-    - title: Private investment
-      content: |
-          If you are an accredited investor and have a specific request, please reach out to the team via [Discord]({{ site.social.Discord }}).
+Pigeoncoin will be tradable on the Pigeon social network.

     - title: Invest
       content: |
         You can obtain Pigeoncoin by mining with a graphics card or trading on one of our verified exchanges.

+        If you are an accredited investor and have a specific request, please reach out to the team via [Discord]({{ site.social.Discord }}).
 ---
-What is the use case?
-Where is the roadmap?
-Where is the whitepaper?

-Where is the latest wallet release?
-Which pool should I use?
-Which miners should I use?